19bufordcarl/CarlRPG/TTRPGs/Myth & Shadow/Social Systems/Companions.md

 Companions follow the party into great danger, even the [Shadowcurse](../Hazards/Shadowcurse.md), for promise of lavish loot.
 ## Max Level
-A PC cannot have a companion of a level greater than the PCs [Level](../Player%20Characters/Derived%20Statistics/Level.md) or their [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md).
+A PC cannot have a companion of a level greater than the PCs [Level](../Player%20Characters/Derived%20Statistics/Level.md).
 ## Max Number
 A PC can have a number of companions equal to their [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md).

 ## Finding Companions
 Generally, you can only find companions who start out as level 0 mercenaries (see [NPC Hirelings](NPC%20Hirelings.md)).
 Upon hiring them, they become level 1 companions, and operate effectively as another PC.
 ### Cost